Skip to content

 When to choose Twitter Emoji (Twemoji)

-Choose Twitter Emoji (Twemoji) when your primary concern is server response time and accessibility.
+Choose Twitter Emoji (Twemoji) when your primary concern is server response time and performance.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built